What is an inbound campaign?

 How to plan your inbound campaign

-You can have different campaigns for different goals and offers, and there is no limit to the amount of campaigns you can create in HubSpot.
+You can have different campaigns for different goals and offers.
 When planning your campaign, follow these steps to create a successful campaign.

 - Determine your campaign goals.
 Think about what you are trying to achieve, and then choose a specific goal that is measurable and attainable.